babylonlabs-io/simple-staking/docs/WalletIntegration.md

   /**
    * Gets the network of the current account.
-   * @returns A promise that resolves to the network of the current account.
+   * @returns The network of the current account.
    */
   abstract getNetwork(): Network;

   /**
-   * Signs a message.
+   * Signs a message using BIP-322 simple.
    * @param message - The message to sign.
-   * @param method - The signing method to use (optional).
    * @returns A promise that resolves to the signed message.
    */
-  abstract signMessage(message: string, method?: string): Promise<string>;
+  abstract signMessageBIP322(message: string): Promise<string>;

   /**
    * Registers an event listener for the specified event.
-   * At the moment, only the "accountChanged" event is supported.
+   * At the moment, only the "accountChanged" event is required.
    * @param eventName - The name of the event to listen for.
    * @param callBack - The callback function to be executed when the event occurs.
    */